seifeddineelbehi/pixelfield_test/README.md

 Data is managed using the following:

 - **Drift**: An ORM for SQLite, providing efficient and robust local database management.
-- **SharedPreferences**: Stores lightweight, persistent key-value pairs for settings and preferences.
 - **Dartz**: A functional programming library used to handle errors gracefully using the `Either` type.

 **Connectivity** is handled using **internet_connection_checker** to monitor and react to changes in the network status.